publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [3.0.4] - [29 Jun, 2023] =

+* FIXED: Fix "Save changes" notification on block editor when post is not edited, #449;
+* FIXED: Fix unchecked category on classic editor when editing a post with future action enabled, #481;
+* FIXED: Update French translation, #473;
+* FIXED: Fix the start of the week on the calendar, honoring the site setting, #484;

 = [3.0.3] - [20 Jun, 2023] =

 * FIXED: Error on the block editor: The "postexpirator-sidebar" plugin has encountered an error and cannot be rendered, #475;